Information about the ward

 If you are with us for the day only

-A full day visit can be long, so please be prepared to be at the hospital from 8am to 6pm.
-If you require investigations, these can take several hours to process and your doctor will be need to wait for these results of these to review your case.
+A full day visit can be long, so please be prepared to be at the hospital from 8 am to 6 pm.
+If you require investigations, these can take several hours to process and your doctor will need to wait for the results of these to review your case.

 Read more here if you are coming in for host defence workup tests.